 Brian Greene works with regulatory clients in several jurisdictions to achieve their energy objectives.
 Brian’s clients benefit from his deep knowledge of each state’s regulatory landscape, his experience practicing among various commissions, and his focus on his client’s bottom line and specific goals.

 Brian frequently appears before commissions for a variety of other clients, including water utilities, a natural gas distribution company, demand response providers, and landowners in transmission line cases.
-Recently, Brian has devoted substantial time to representing solar companies and associations in commission proceedings, two municipalities in natural gas proceedings, and a water utility in a base rate case.

 Brian’s peers have selected him as a Virginia Super Lawyer every year since 2006, and he has received Martindale-Hubbell’s highest peer review rating.
 Since 2009, Virginia Business Magazine has listed Brian as one of Virginia’s Legal Elite in the Legislative, Regulatory, and Administrative Law practice area.
 These honors are significant because they are dependent on the votes of Brian’s peers among the Virginia Bar.